Kidney infection (Pyelonephritis) symptoms, treatment and prevention

 - Drinking plenty of water

-- Urinating as soon as you feel the need to
+- Peeing as soon as you feel the need to (don't hold it)

-- Wiping from front to back after going to the bathroom, if you are a woman.
-This helps to keep bacteria from your vagina or anus from getting into your urethra.
+- For women, wiping from front to back after going to the bathroom keeps bacteria from your vagina or anus from getting into your urethra

 - Avoiding the use of deodorant sprays or douches in your genital area